 Building plans in South Africa, are required to be submitted by a registered person, whether they are a qualified architect, or architectural technician.
 Building plans need to conform to the requirements of the National Building Regulations, this is to ensure public safety.
 The structural engineer takes responsibility for the structural design of the foundations, concrete slabs, beams etc, but there are many aspects of the saftey of the building besides just the structure, for example the pool needs to be designed with an adequate boundary to prevent accidents, rooms need to be designed with sufficient light and ventilation... ceilings and stairs need to be designed in the correct proportion.
 The architect submits house plans which are in conformity with all of these regulations.

-What makes house plans in Cape Town, unique from house plans submitted in other parts of South Africa?
-Actually, there is not a signigicant difference between Cape Town house plans and plans submitted in Joburg or Durban.
-Something with does make building in the Cape unique, is that in Cape Town cavity walls are used instead of regular 220mm thick walls.
-The cavity wall has a 50mm air gap in the middle, which makes the wall more resilient to the blustering Cape Weather
+Actually, there is not a signigicant difference between the submission requirements in Cape Town and the rest of South Africa.
+One special requirement is that cavity walls are used instead of regular 220mm thick walls.
+The cavity wall has an air gap in the middle, which makes the wall more resilient to extreme weather conditions.
+This good practice makes the buildings more comfortable and saves on heating and cooling costs.

-The Cape Vernacular style is somewhat unique to the Western Cape of South Africa.
+The Cape Vernacular style is somewhat unique to the Western Cape of South Africa and a speciality of Beverley Hui Architects.
 The style is based on the traditional Cape Dutch buildings, with their steeply pitched roofs, small apertures and clipped eaves.
 The plans are very often arranged in simple U or H shapes, with many variations being possible.
-The fact that the eaves are not existient, that is "clipped eaves" is an important stylistic detail.
+The fact that the eaves are not existent - called "clipped eaves" is an important stylistic detail.